HITTING THE SLOPES THIS WINTER? KEEP A CHIROPRACTOR ON YOUR MIND

 Treat injuries with rest.
 Elevate the area and apply compression.
 Typically, treat sprains with ice for the first 24 hours, 20 minutes on and then 20 minutes off, to reduce swelling, and then apply gentle heat to increase circulation to promote healing.
 If pain persists, make an appointment with a chiropractor to help prevent scar tissue buildup.
 Here are some of the relief options available with chiropractic care:

-If you need help recovering from a skiing or snowboarding injury and need a chiropractor in Brookfield, our team has the training and experience to get you on the fast road to recovery.
+If you need help recovering from a skiing or snowboarding injury and need a chiropractor in Brookfield, New Berlin, or Williams Bay, our team has the training and experience to get you on the fast road to recovery.
 Give or office a call today to schedule a consultation.
-At Brookfield Chiropractic, your health is always our top priority.
+At Pure Family Chiropractic, your health is always our top priority.